istio/tools/perf/security/sds-tests/egress-sds/README.md

   istio-egressgateway must be enabled!

 - Deploy workloads that request for certificates through SDS.
-*NUM* variable specifies the number of TLS gateway and client workloads.
-For example, `NUM=100` will create 100 TLS egress gateway and 100 egress secrets, and 100 sleep workloads as clients.
+*NUM* variable specifies the number of mutual TLS gateway and client workloads.
+For example, `NUM=100` will create 100 mutual TLS egress gateway and 100 egress secrets, and 100 sleep workloads as clients.
 *CLUSTER* variable specifies the cluster for running the test (the list of clusters can be viewed through "kubectl config get-contexts").
-The following example command will deploy a test namespace, with 100 TLS gateway and 100 sleep workloads in the namespace.
+The following example command will deploy a test namespace, with 100 mutual TLS gateway and 100 sleep workloads in the namespace.
 Note: the number of workloads can be ran depends on the size of your cluster.